dotlang/language/doc/RFE.md

 N - import creates a binding, `Import` creates a type?
 I think it is too much.
 We can easily have binding with type.

+N - links to read
+idea: cmu fox project
+lambda th eultimate: why do we need modules at all
+5 mistaked in PL desig

-? - remove xor keyword
+Y - remove xor keyword

-? - How can I easily import multiple bindings/types from a module?
+N - How can I easily import multiple bindings/types from a module?
 Support `.{}` notation to create a subset struct:
 ```
 Point = {x: int, y:int, z:int, f: float}